Need a Ride

 and intricately elaborate. !

-at the same time.
-Otherwise, there are first-run movies shown daily
+it at the same time.
+Otherwise, there are first-run movies shown

-in the Buena Vista Theatre; PG-13 and R-17 movies
+daily in the Buena Vista Theatre; PG-13 and

-are shown at later times, kid-friendly movies shown during the day.
+R-17 movies are shown at later times, kid-friendly movies shown

-in which you test your Disney knowledge.
-There are shuffleboard
+Mouseketeer in which you test your Disney knowledge.
+There are

-the day, shopping talks, toad races and my personal favorite, the
+pool games during the day, shopping talks, toad races and my

-of the cabaret show that's family friendly.
-After hours there's
+version of the cabaret show that's family friendly.
+After hours

-an adult version.
-It was adult humor that was acceptable to everyone.
+there's an adult version.
+It was adult humor that was acceptable

 There are three adult daytime programs on Magic: The